crosstheages/public-data/patch-notes-arise.md

 - The Elite can sometimes jump through walls if the player is in other room and not visibile by the AI
 - When leaving the talent tree building, camera can be stuck in body (To fix it: opening main menu resets the camera)
 - When you are at the Tutorial step "Combo", all controlled can be stuck
+- Only XBox Gamepad controller is supported
+- On the step "Select weapon" of the tutorial, on Azerty keyboard, the key can be visible as "Z" but it's "W"

 ## 0.1.0.0 Closed Playtest